Barrhill railway station

-Barrhill railway station is a railway station serving the village of Barrhill, South Ayrshire, Scotland.
-The station is managed by ScotRail and is on the Ayr to Stranraer section of the Glasgow South Western Line, 74 mi south of Glasgow Central.
+Barrhill railway station is a railway station serving the village of Barrhill, South Ayrshire, Scotland, approximately 0.5 mi north-east of the station.
+The station is managed by ScotRail and is on the Ayr to Stranraer section of the Glasgow South Western Line between Girvan and Stranraer, 12 mi 35 chain from the former junction at Girvan.
 A passing loop 19 chain long is located here on what is otherwise a single track route.